 Car allowance.
 Your employee is considered to have accounted to you for car expenses that do not exceed the standard mileage rate.
-For 2002, the standard mileage rate is 361⁄2 cents per mile for each business mile.
+For 2003, the standard mileage rate is 36 cents per mile for each business mile.

 You can choose to reimburse your employees using a fixed and variable rate (FAVR) allowance.
 This is an allowance that includes a combination of payments covering fixed and variable costs, such as a cents-per-mile rate to cover your employees' variable operating costs (such as gas, oil, etc.) plus a flat amount to cover your employees' fixed costs (such as depreciation, insurance, etc.).
-For information on using a FAVR allowance, see Revenue Procedure 2001-54 in Internal Revenue Bulletin 2001-48.
-You can read Revenue Procedure 2001-54 at many public libraries.
+For information on using a FAVR allowance, see Revenue Procedure 2002-61 in Internal Revenue Bulletin 2002-39.
+You can read Revenue Procedure 2002-61 at many public libraries or online at www.irs.gov.